British Dog Names – 145 Awesome Ideas for Your Pup

 - Brighton – a seaside city in southern England.

-- Bristol – a city and county in southeast England.
+- Bristol – a city and county in southwest England.

 - Avon – as in Stratford-upon-Avon, an English medieval market town and the birthplace of William Shakespeare.